moccalotto/kaos/_campaign/geography.md

 ## The Plains
 Southern neighbour Arion.
 This was possibly the most unruly and diversely populated region of Estara.
-The population of the plains was heavily culled for slave labour in the pre-apocaypse days.
+The population of the plains was heavily culled for slave labour in the pre-apocalypse days.
 The Plains are now populated by tribal communities á la "village states".
 The tribal leaders have close communications with each other and all strive for unity to be able to combat any invasion by the Wraith or even by Tyathia.